juancolacelli/juancolacelli.com/content/list_games/droid7/index.en.md

 "It's cute, I really like it" — [Corey Dutson](https://twitter.com/cdutson)

-"I like it, it was cool" — [Kaze-Karaage](https://twitter.com/Bgreaterthan)
+"I like it, it was cool" — [B Green](https://twitter.com/Bgreaterthan)

 "I enjoyed it.
 DROID7 is a good game" — [The Entity](http://the-entity.net/)